SanaMobile/sanamobile.github.io/_users/procedures.md

 representing context, visual hints, constraints, and other information relevant to the prompt as XML attributes.
 Each Page may also contain simple, or compound, conditional statements that applies to any child Element nodes.
-The document structure, without the full XML syntax, is illustrrated below
+The document structure, without the full XML syntax, is illustrated below

     Procedure ...metadata
         Page
             [Optional]
-                Conditional Statement ...simple or componund
+                Conditional Statement ...simple or compound
             Element ...metadata
             [Optional]
               ... additional Element(s)